cookaa/cs100-F2018-inclass-starter/README.md

   - Contains exactly four uses of a `println(` statement
   - Contains exactly one use of a `new Date(` statement
   - Contains at least 33 non-blank lines of source code
+  - Does not contain any markers for incomplete tasks

 - inclass/ComputeGasMileage.java:
   - Features at least four single-line comments